Philadelphia Workers’ Compensation Attorney

 Our law firm handles workers’ compensation claims on behalf of injured workers throughout Philadelphia, including South Philadelphia, West Philadelphia, North Philadelphia, Center City, and Philadelphia’s suburbs.
 For a free consultation about how we can help with your claim, contact our law offices right away at (484) 679-5239.

-What types of Job Accidents and Injuries Are Covered?
+What Types of Job Accidents and Injuries are Covered by “Workman’s Comp”?

 It’s a common misconception that only certain types of injuries or accidents will entitle an employee to workers’ compensation.
 In reality, a wide array of accidents and injuries are covered under the Pennsylvania Workers’ Compensation Act, which applies to virtually all Philadelphia-based employers with a few narrow exceptions.
 Generally speaking, a work-related injury is covered as long as the following facts are true: